 In this introductory sound course students explore the fundamentals of sound theory, equipment and building story ideas to produce a quality audio product primarily for the Web.
 Students will examine the basics of acoustics and environment, audio equipment and their effective use and best practices.
 Students will discover why technical choices justly influence great storytelling to realize a quality recording.
 The goals of the course are the discovery of a new hobby or business, an added skill for a web entrepreneur or an introduction to a career in the industry.

-*This course combines online learning and on-site practice for those students who are available to attend the four in-class discussion and lab dates at the Burnaby campus from 6:30 to 9:30pm on the following Tuesday evenings: April 11, May 9, June 6 and June 20.
-Please note that the on-campus facilities are available during these dates and times only. **A subscription to Adobe Audition CC is recommended.
+*This course combines online learning and on-site practice for those students who are available to attend the four in-class discussion and lab dates (Tuesdays, Sep12, Oct 10, Nov 7 & 28).
+Please note that the on-campus facilities are available during these dates only. **A subscription to Adobe Audition CC is recommended.
 Unless you are already subscribed to Adobe CC, DO NOT purchase the software until after the first session, during which the instructor will explain exactly what is needed. ***This course can also be completed by distance.
 The subscription to Adobe Audition CC is required for those students participating in the course online only.
-Please check the Adobe website for current student subscription rates.
+Check the Adobe website for current student subscription rates.

 Important course information will be sent to you prior to your course start